-Revitalise - a charity whoich provides respite holdays for disabled people and theitr carers.
+Revitalise - a charity which provides respite holdays for disabled people and theitr carers.

-Rica (Research Institute for Consumer Affairs) - Consumer reports on mobility and home products for people with disabilities and older people, Based on user tests by disabled and elderly people and on other original research.
+Rica (Research Institute for Disabled Consumers) - Consumer reports on mobility and home products for people with disabilities and older people, based on user tests by disabled and elderly people and on other original research.

 Royal Voluntary Service - Through more than 40,000 volunteers Royal Voluntary Service helps support older people all over the country to stay independent at home and active in their community.
 RVS have around 450 community centres and lunch clubs, 50 community transport schemes and over 500 cafes, shops and trolleys in hospitals.

 Samaritans - provides confidential emotional support 24/7 to those experiencing despair, distress or suicidal feelings.